yekyam/music/README.md

 ```

 ### play
-Plays all the song in the library.
+Plays all the song in the library **in a random order**.
 Displays player controls.

 #### Arguments
 None